Mu Sigma Rho Chapter

 Each nomination requires a $5 processing fee, which is typically paid by the nominating institution.
 There are two ways to pay the nomination fee.

-- Fees made be paid to the Mu Sigma Rho national secretary, Lynne Seymour, via PayPal.
+- Fees may be paid to the Mu Sigma Rho national secretary, Lynne Seymour, via PayPal.
 The email address to use is firstname.lastname@example.org.
 Make sure to put a comment to indicate your institution and that the fees are for the BCASA Affiliate Chapter of Mu Sigma Rho.

 Once nominations are received, all information is verified, and the student is deemed eligible by the Mu Sigma Rho Subcommittee of the BCASA Planning Committee, induction certificates will be sent to the students via the nominator.